Analyzing Differentiable Fuzzy Logic Operators

-We plot the values of $\mpratio$ to the values of $\mpupdateratio$ and $\mtupdateratio$ in Figures \ref{fig:mpmt_cucons} and \ref{fig:mpmt_cuant}.
+We plot all experimental values of $\mpratio$ to the values of $\mpupdateratio$ and $\mtupdateratio$ in Figures \ref{fig:mpmt_cucons} and \ref{fig:mpmt_cuant}.
 For both, there seems to be a negative correlation.
-Apparently, if the ratio of derivatives with respect to the consequent becomes larger, then this decreases the correctness of the updates.
-In Section \ref{sec:mnist_rcsigmoidal} we argued, when experimenting with the value of $s$, that this could be because for lower values of $\mpratio$, a smaller portion of the reasoning happens in the `safe' corners around $a=0,\ c=0$ and $a=1,\ c=1$, and more for cases that the agent is less certain about.
-As all S-implications have strong derivatives at both these corners (Proposition \ref{prop:diff_left_neutral}), this phenomenon is likely present in other S-implications.
+Apparently, a larger consequent ratio decreases the correctness of the updates.
+In \ref{sec:mnist_rcsigmoidal} we find, when experimenting with the value of $s$, that this could be because for lower values of $\mpratio$, a smaller portion of the reasoning happens in the corners around $a=0,\ c=0$ and $a=1,\ c=1$, and more for instances that the agent is less certain about.
+Since all S-implications have strong derivatives at both these corners (Proposition \ref{prop:diff_left_neutral}), this phenomenon is likely present in other S-implications.

-\subsubsection{Conclusions}
+This all suggests we need to properly balance the contribution of updates to the antecedent and consequent.
+Since usually, as reasoned in Section \ref{sec:implication_challenges}, derivatives with respect to the antecedent are more common, this balance should be reflected in the experimental ratio between these updates.

+\subsection{Conclusions}